 Dr. Lee is a dynamic presenter and storyteller and holds a certificate as an action methods facilitator from the Michigan Psychodrama Institute.
 He has been a keynote speaker and consultant for over 100 universities, colleges, public agencies, and private companies throughout the United States and Canada.
 Dr. Lee has degrees from the University of British Columbia, Western Washington University, and Kansas State University.
 He has edited five books and contributed several articles to professional and scholarly journals.
 John was born and raised in Vancouver, British Columbia, Canada, and now lives in Buffalo, NY.

-Financial: D. John Lee has an employment relationship with CHE Behavioral Services.
+Financial: Dr. D. John Lee maintains a private practice and has an employment relationship with CHE Behavioral Services.
 He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: D. John Lee has no relevant non-financial relationships.
+Non-financial: Dr. D. John Lee has no relevant non-financial relationships.